 To be reconciled to anyone we offend, to be forgiving, not being judgmental or retaliating.
 Even to love our enemies(we may not FEEL love but we can show love in practice and by treating people properly).
 (Matt 5:22, 24, 39, 44; 7:1-5, 18:15, 21-22; Luke 17:3).

 Little wonder Jesus lost many of his would-be followers (John 6:60-69).
 But through those who remained with him, he turned the world upside down.

 How do you score on that list?
 God is looking for people who will live like that.
 The church depends on people who live like that.
 They are a minority.

 C T Studd (the outstanding cricketer who became a missionary in China, India and Africa) said: “If Jesus Christ be God and died for me, then no sacrifice can be too great for me to make for Him.”

 If we really believe that Jesus is God and did die for us on the cross then we shall live in accordance with what Jesus asks of us above.

 If we don’t live in that way, people might be forgiven for thinking we don’t really believe it.

-Our church will always welcome those who are enquiring about Christianity, those in need, those with doubts, those who feel failures and those who are not yet able to be fully committed.
+The church should always welcome those who are enquiring about Christianity, those in need, those with doubts, those who feel failures and those who are not yet able to be fully committed.
 Sacrificial commitment to Christ is a voluntary thing.
-But it is what we stand for and aim at.
+But it is what the church should stand for and aim at.